RyanSierra06/CS180-Direct-Messaging-Project-Anay-Ryan-Pranav-Tanya-/READMEPart2.md

 The eleventh alllows the user to remove a friend, still checking to make sure its a valid user, and the twelfth returns your entire friend list.
 The thirteenth allows you to change if you can receive messages from anyone, or just messages from people who you have added as friends.
 Finally, the foruteenth allows you to exit the program and log you out, still keep the server running though.

+ApplicationClientInterface.java:
+- This houses all the methods we used for the ApplicationClient.java class

 ReadMessageThread.java: